ndiddy99/openmadoola/README.md

 - Darutos gets drawn even when he's only partially visible, making him easier to see
 - Fixed a bug where the orb you get at the end of a level wasn't animated correctly
 - Fixed a bug where the mirroring on the fireball that some enemies throw wasn't initialized
+- Fixed a bug where Nipata would get stuck if it spawned in a narrow gap

 ## Build Instructions